WayhomeUK/fe-tech-test/README.md

 ## Getting set up

-Clone down this repo on your computer
+Clone down this repo to your computer

 In the project directory, run: